 Licensed Practical Nurse/Licensed Vocation Nurse to Bachelor of Science in Nursing

-(available at select campus locations in Arizona, California, Colorado and Hawaii)
+(available at select campus locations in Arizona and California)

 For more information about each of these programs, including on-time completion rates, the median debt incurred by students who completed the program and other important information, please visit phoenix.edu/programs/gainful-employment.